VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 ## Accessing specific GPUs

-Our Killarney has both NVIDIA L40S and H100 GPUs available.
+The Killarney cluster has both NVIDIA L40S and H100 GPUs available.
 To request a specific GPU type, use the `--gres=gpu` flag, for example:

 ```
 # Request 2x L40S gpus